SSC CGL 2026 Notification

 SSC CGL Result & Cut-Off 2025 Out

-The Staff Selection Commission has announced the SSC CGL Tier 1 Result 2025 along with the post-wise and category-wise cut-off scores on 18 December 2025.
-These cut-off scores define the minimum marks required to move forward in the recruitment process.
-Candidates who meet or exceed the specified cut-off are shortlisted for the SSC CGL Tier 2 examination.
-The complete cut-off details are provided below to help candidates check their qualification status.
+The Staff Selection Commission (SSC) released the SSC CGL Tier 1 Result 2025 along with the post-wise and category-wise cut-off marks on 18 December 2025.
+These cut-off marks determine the minimum score required for candidates to qualify for the next stage of the recruitment process.
+Those who meet or exceed the prescribed cut-off have been shortlisted for the SSC CGL Tier 2 Examination.

 List-1: Candidates shortlisted in CGLE (Tier-I) to appear for Tier-II [Paper-I & Paper-II (Statistics)] for the post of Junior Statistical Officer.